 All trainee doctors and dentists will require a pre-employment health assessment prior to taking up their first post with the Northern Ireland Deanery.
 The assessments will take place at the following locations:

-- F1 doctors undertaking an apprenticeship within Northern Ireland will complete their assessment during this period at the hospital where their apprenticeship is being undertaken.
+- F1 doctors undertaking a clinical assistantship within Northern Ireland will complete their assessment during this period at the hospital where their clinical assistantship is being undertaken.

 Trainees will normally only be required to have one pre-employment check on entry to the health service in NI as a doctor or dentist in training.
 However, if there is a break in training at the Northern Ireland Deanery or a period of out of programme for more than 4 weeks in a high risk TB country an additional assessment will be required.
 Trainees who are required to complete an occupational health assessment will be notified of this by email.